andis-spr/fzf-bookmarks/README.md

 - Type and select multiple bookmarks for opening them the web browser.
 - Manage bookmarks via your favorite text editor and version control.
-- Runs the same on Unix-like systems & Windows command-line interfaces.
+- Runs the same in Unix-like system & Windows command-line interfaces.

 ## `bookmarks.txt`